-Provision Maps and Action Plans, which employ a small-steps approach, feature significantly in the provision that we make in the school.
+Individual Action Plans, which employ a small-steps approach, feature significantly in the provision that we make in the school.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.
 All children on the SEND register will have an Individual Action Plan to map and plan their progress.

-All Action Plans are reviewed each term (December/April/July) and targets are discussed at parents/carers' evenings and/or individual appointments.
+All Action Plans are reviewed each term by class teachers (December/April/July) and targets are discussed each term at individual appointments with parents/carers.

 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 The needs of the majority of children will be met in the classroom.
 Teachers are expected to make every effort to ensure that children with SEND are fully involved in the life of the class.
 For some children it will be necessary for them to spend some time in small group work or being withdrawn from the classroom for specific, timed activities related to the needs identified.
-This may be delivered by the teacher, a different teacher, teaching assistant, outside agency or SENCO and will complement classroom work so that the skills, knowledge and understanding will be transferred to the classroom.
+This may be delivered by the teacher, a different teacher, teaching assistant or outside agency and will complement classroom work so that the skills, knowledge and understanding will be transferred to the classroom.